Convex geometry over ordered hyperfields

 \subsection{Acknowledgments}

 We thank Jeff Giansiracusa and Georg Loho for helpful conversations, and Mateusz Skomra for communicating related work.
-We also thank Oliver Lorscheid and Nelly Villamizar for helpful comments on an earlier draft that appeared in JM's thesis.
+We also thank Oliver Lorscheid and Nelly Villamizar for helpful comments on an earlier draft that appeared in JM's thesis, and Christos Massouros for a number of comments including Remark~\ref{rem:vector+space}.
+We also thank an anonymous reviewer for detailed feedback and comments.
 This work was partially carried out during JM's PhD, where they were supported by Swansea University, College of Science Bursary EPSRC DTP (EP/R51312X/1).
 BS and JM were both also supported by the Heilbronn Institute for Mathematical Research.